smmmsmo/CSE110/README.md

 ## 📄 License

-📜 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+📜 This project is licensed under the MIT License.

 ---